 If the services you supply via the Allegro platform are taxed in the Czech Republic, note that most of services are subject to the 21% VAT rate.
-However, there are specific situations when a reduced VAT rate (and potentially VAT exemption for strictly determined service types) could be applied to the provided services.
+However, there are specific situations when the reduced VAT rate or 0% VAT rate (and potentially VAT exemption for strictly determined service types) could be applied to the provided services.
 The services falling to the reduced rates have to match the respective code of CZ-CPA (standard classification of services kept by the Czech Statistic Office) and the wording description.